2002 Australian Grand Prix: Race

 Michael Schumacher took the lead with Montoya second and Irvine third.
 Approaching Brabham corner Montoya's higher straightline speed moved him past Michael Schumacher on the outside at the end of the main straight for the lead.
 Montoya then steered onto the inside to maintain the lead from Schumacher at Jones corner.
-Michael Schumacher had closed to within 0.8 seconds of passing Montoya by lap 13, but was unable to do so owing to slower traffic.
+Once he generated temperature into his tyres, Michael Schumacher had closed to within 0.8 seconds of passing Montoya by lap 13, but was unable to do so owing to slower traffic.
 Sato retired on lap 14 due to an unresolvable electronics issue that limited his gear selection.
 Michael Schumacher continued to pressure Montoya into an error, causing him to drive onto oil at Brabham Corner.
 He overtook Montoya on the inside as they exited Jones turn to take the lead to begin lap 17.
 Michael Schumacher began to pull away from the rest of the field as Montoya struggled to generate heat in his tyres.
-On lap 18, de la Rosa fell to eighth after Yoong, Webber and Villeneuve overtook him.
+On lap 18, De la Rosa fell to eighth after Yoong, Webber and Villeneuve overtook him.
 On the following lap Frentzen was disqualified for his earlier transgression of ignoring the red light at the pit lane exit.

 By lap 22 Michael Schumacher's advantage over Montoya had grown to 11.3 seconds, with consecutive lap times in the 1:29 range.
 Räikkönen was 0.8 seconds behind Montoya.
 On the same lap, Coulthard went off the track at Prost corner.
 His slower speed promoted Irvine to fourth soon after.
 Bernoldi was disqualified from the race on lap 23 because the stewards determined he switched to the spare car after the race began.
 Webber and Villeneuve passed Coulthard for fifth and sixth on laps 25 and 26.
 Villeneuve in sixth had a rear wing failure, sending him into the tyre wall at high speed on the entry to Waite corner and retirement from his 100th race entry on lap 28.
 He was unhurt.
 On lap 29, Yoong overtook Coulthard for sixth.
 Seven laps later, Coulthard became the race's final retirement when he pulled off to the side of track at Whiteford corner because his McLaren was stuck in sixth gear.

 Michael Schumacher (pictured in 2005) took his third win at the Australian Grand Prix and the 54th of his career.